NBKRedSpy/Quasimorph-Map-Markers/README.md

 * Placing a marker at the merc's location can be hard to see due to the merc icon being on top.

 # Change Log

+## 1.3.0
+* Primary sort is now price.
+* The count per item includes the stack count.
+Ex: '9mm x120' instead of '9mm x2'

 ## 1.2.1
 * Fixed the "not in minimap screen" mode did not place marker when storage was open.